-In this section we show how GT connections are set up and torn down by means of BE packets to avoid introducing an additional communication infrastructure only to program the network.
+In this section we show how GT connections are set up and torn down by means of special BE packets, called system packets, to avoid introducing an additional communication infrastructure only to program the network.
 To ensure scalability, programming must not require a global view or centralized resources.
 Section 4.1.2 explains why our contention-free routing uses slot tables; we now see that they are distributed over routers for scalability.